Scholarships & financial aid

 A student who repeats a failed course will receive financial aid for the repeated course each time it is attempted.
 A student who repeats a previously passed course in order to receive a higher grade can only receive financial aid for the repeated course one time.
 Note that credits for all attempted courses, including repeated courses, count in the maximum time frame calculation

 Students seeking financial aid are required to complete and submit the FAFSA.
-Electronic submission of the FAFSA, FAFSA on the Web (FOTW), is the recommended method for completing the FAFSA.
-The Web address is www.fafsa.gov.
+Students should apply online at www.fafsa.gov.
 The federal school code for Bluffton University is 003016.
 A financial aid award notice is generated and sent to the accepted or continuing student when FAFSA data is received and required documentation is on file.

 University-funded, non-repayable aid when combined with other non-repayable aid, will not be awarded beyond what is needed to meet the total college expense budget.